ursatile/css4eng/204-selectors-pseudo-classes-and-pseudo-elements.md

 Structural selectors match elements based on the structure of the document.
 Hence the name.

-You want to highlight the first element in a list?
-Or the last element?
+You want to highlight the first item in a list?
+Use the `:first-child` selector:

+} Or the last element?